Neamar/up/docs/04-configuration.md

 The following environment variables are provided by Up:

 - `PORT` – port number such as "3000"
-- `UP_STAGE` – stage name such as "development" or "production"
+- `UP_STAGE` – stage name such as "staging" or "production"

 ## Header Injection